 With this initiative schools could source suitable providers of materials or could develop their own materials on study skills or transfer programme.
-A new study skills statement has been developed and will be piloted in conjunction with this initiative.
-A new booklet to support JCSP study skills is in development and will be available in draft format.
+Students are afforded an opportunity to complete Study Skills statements CC63, CC64, CC65, CC66 and CC67.

 e) Guidance Initiative: